PTAB

 - Core Argument for this Ground:

-- Expectation of Success: A POSITA would have reasonably expected success in this combination.
-Both Hughes and Barber describe similar fantasy sports application architectures.
-Integrating Barber's cash-wagering system into Hughes’s platform would amount to applying a known technique (wagering) to a similar, known system to achieve a predictable result (a fantasy sports game with betting).
+- Expectation of Success: A POSITA would expect success in this combination because both Hughes and Barber describe similar fantasy sports application architectures.
+Integrating Barber's cash-wagering system into Hughes's platform would involve applying a known technique to a similar system to achieve a predictable result: a more engaging and commercially viable fantasy sports contest.

 4. Relief Requested